Landlord insurance explained

 Guarantor

-This is usually a friend or family member of your tenant who has agreed to accept responsibility and pay for any missed payments or damage your tenant causes if they cannot pay for this themselves.
+This is usually a friend or family member of your tenant who has agreed to accept responsibility and pay for any missed payments or damage your tenant causes if they can't pay themselves.

 The Housing Health and Safety Rating System (HHSRS)

-Your local authority conducts this for your property.
-They assess any risks and hazards your property may have, such as mould, fire risks, asbestos etc.
+Your local authority completes this for your property.
+They assess any risks and hazards your property might have, like mould, fire risks, asbestos, etc.

 House in Multiple Occupation (HMO)

-This would mean at least three people rent your property but are not from the same family so wouldn’t be considered one household.
+This would mean at least three people rent your property but are not from the same family, so wouldn’t be considered as one household.

 Landlord liability insurance